New Britain Rock Cats: History

 During 2003 and 2004, the team was involved in several lawsuits over its night game fireworks displays.
 A group of residents living near the stadium claimed the noise was disruptive, and the ash and debris damaged their cars and homes.
-In May 2005, after attending a game, Judge Marshall Berger allowed the shows to continue but ruled they be limited to once monthly and use quieter fireworks.
+In May 2005, after attending a game, Judge Marshall Berger let the shows continue, but ruled they be limited to once monthly and use quieter fireworks.

 On July 12, 2008, the Rock Cats established a franchise record for single game attendance.
 The crowd of 8,115 marked the first time the 8,000 mark was surpassed for a game at New Britain Stadium.
 This record was broken on June 27, 2009, with a crowd of 8,212.
 On July 10, 2013, the Rock Cats hosted the Eastern League All-Star Game at New Britain Stadium.
 The event drew 8,633 fans, shattering the previous single game attendance record.
 The Rock Cats reached the 8,000 mark once again on May 31, 2014 with a crowd of 8,079.
 The record was ultimately broken on August 28, 2015, when 8,672 fans watched the team's last Friday home game.

 On June 4, 2014, it was announced that the Rock Cats would move to Hartford, Connecticut, in 2016, signing a 25-year lease for a new stadium that would be built.
 On March 18, 2015, the team announced it would be known as the Hartford Yard Goats beginning in 2016.
 On June 17, 2014, it was announced that the Hartford Yard Goats new stadium for the 2016 season would be named Dunkin' Donuts Park.
 The Rock Cats played their last game at New Britain Stadium on August 30, 2015.

 On September 16, 2014, the Minnesota Twins severed their affiliation ties with the Rock Cats, and the Rock Cats signed a two-year player development deal with the Colorado Rockies the next day.